R3Conclave/conclave-core-sdk/docs/docs/faq.md

 back doors or internally known weaknesses.

 As it's not an enclave we currently have no plans to support Nitro.

+### Do you have plans to support cloud providers as the root of trust?

+Although Nitro is not an enclave, some cloud providers do allow you to generate an attestation-like structure that asserts what disk image was used to boot a virtual machine.
+For cases where you're willing to trust a cloud provider but still want an auditable code module as part of your app, we may consider adding support for this in future.

 ### Why are you using Intel SGX versus mathematical techniques?